We individually evaluate all products and services we recommend. If you click on links on our website, we may earn a commission.

 airline approved ammo boxesfeature

 Traveling with ammunition can feel like navigating through a maze of rules and regulations.
-To legally and safely transport your ammo it is necessary to find a locking ammo box for airline travel.
+To legally and safely transport your ammo, a locking ammo box for airline travel may be an option.

 If ammo is not packed according to TSA guidelines, airport security can confiscate it.
-They may even consider it a violation of the law.
+In some cases, they may even consider improper packing of ammo a violation of the law.

-I am very familiar with TSA guidelines over all but the ones to transport ammo and guns are very explicit.
-So let’s take an in depth look at the rules for a locking ammo box for airline travel.
-After we understand the rules let’s find a locking ammo box for airline travel that will meet those rules.
+I am very familiar with TSA guidelines, and the rules for transporting ammo and guns are very explicit.
+So, let’s take an in-depth look at the regulations everyone will need to follow when flying with ammunition.
+After we understand the rules, let’s find a locking ammo box for airline travel that will meet those rules and your needs.

 What Are The Rules?

-Before we look at the ammo boxes, it will help to know a bit about the regulations.
+Before we look at the boxes, it will help to know a bit about the regulations.
 For starters, the administration of TSA states that firearms and ammunition must be in your checked luggage.
 They are not permitted as a carry on.
 However, you can pack the ammunition with your gun as long as it is in a TSA approved ammo container such as the original box, a wooden box, a plastic box, or a metal one.
-The firearm must be empty of all ammo at all times.
+The firearm must be empty of all bullets at all times.
 TSA does not require a locking ammo box for airline travel.
-But when traveling with ammo, it is more secure to have an ammo box that will lock.
+However, when flying, it is more secure to have a box that will lock.

 Quick Overview Of Locking Ammo Box For Airline Travel